xensenx/Git-Sync/README.md

 -`ctrl + arrow down` or `ctrl + page down` for pull

-(This ensures no hotkey conflicts with other shortcuts)
+(This ensures no hotkey conflicts occurs with other shortcuts)

 or use.